-Taking the theme of underground techno to another level, Her Damit festival is moving to a secret, undisclosed venue this year near Berlin.
-Ticket holders will only learn the location closer to the date.
-Being an underground festival, you won't find big names here, instead the lineup comprises of critically acclaimed artists making waves throughout the scene.
+Taking the theme of underground techno to another level, Her Damit festival takes place inside an abandoned bunker complex just outside Berlin.
+And typical of an underground festival, you won't find big names here.
+Instead, the lineup comprises of critically acclaimed artists making waves throughout the scene.

 Hurricane Festival / Southside Festival

 Headliners: Foo Fighters, Mumford & Sons, The Cure, Die Toten Hosen, The Streets, Papa Roach, The Wombats, Frank Turner & The Sleeping Souls